AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - TPS of the Pending Chain
 - TPS of the Proven Chain
 - TPS of a new node syncing
+- TPS of a node following the chain

 ## Documentation Plan